TangoYankee/fizzbuzztime/README.md

 Publicly available implementations of Timers and Counters in React, [including the React Documentation](https://reactjs.org/docs/state-and-lifecycle.html#adding-lifecycle-methods-to-a-class), tend to initialize a counter and then update it based on an interval.
 This implementation is satisfactory to demonstrate lifecycles.
 However, the timer itself is [susceptible to drifting](https://johnresig.com/blog/how-javascript-timers-work/) because the interval occurs *after a* second rather than *exactly every* second.

-For FizzBuzzTime, the application records the Date whenever time the user clicks the start or stop button.
+For FizzBuzzTime, the application records the Date whenever the user clicks the start or stop button.
 This results in a list of start and stop times.
 Elapsed time is calculated by finding the differences in the start and stop times.
 If the time is still moving, the current time is used in place of a final stop time.
 When the timer is reset, a new blank list is created to hold a new list of start and stop times.

-in addition to being more reliable, this method provides more options to work with the data.
+In addition to being more reliable, this method provides more options to work with the data.
 The recorded user interactions could be logged to a database in order to study user interactions.
 Additionally, the date lists could be used in a "history" feature that allows users to navigate through timers they've used in the past.

 ## Future improvements
 1) Text that appears in the site could be extracted into a separate content manager.
 This could help decouple the text of the site with the logic of how it is displayed.
 This makes it easier for content managers and developers to independently fulfill their responsibilities.